Ziptrak Blinds vs Zipscreen Blinds – What is the difference?

 Ziptrak vs Zipscreen – What’s the Difference?

 Alfresco entertaining is a major part of Adelaide living.
 With so many options for sun protection and outdoor blinds, we want to help our customers choose the right blind.
-To help you choose we made this list of differences between major track-guided outdoor blinds.
+To assist, we have compiled this list of differences between the major track-guided outdoor blinds.
+Both Ziptrak Blinds and Zipscreen Blinds offer the ultimate external screening solution, allowing you to enjoy your outdoor area and alfresco entertaining areas year-round, while also protecting your outdoor furniture from harsh weather conditions.

 Stan Bond is the only authorised manufacturer and wholesaler of both Ziptrak Blinds by Ziptrak and Zipscreen Blinds by Acmeda as well as other related products.
-See our full range of the best blinds and window furnishings.
+See our full range of the best blinds and window furnishings, including outdoor roller shutters, straight drop systems, and custom-designed systems.

-Often we get asked what is the difference and which one is better?
-Both are great systems but have different strengths and weaknesses.
+Often, we get asked what the difference is and which one is better.
+Both are excellent systems but have distinct strengths and weaknesses.
 A review of the differences is important before you make a decision.
+For customers seeking a durable alternative with fabric securely held in place, both options provide outstanding performance.

 Note – Ziptrak® is a trademarked product and has patented design elements.
 Zipscreen is a registered product.
 This article constitutes the opinion of the writer, an opinion which may not be universally agreed.